rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/developer.md

 ## Local WSL Builds

-Before building the first time it is necessary to create the build directory:
+Before building the first time it is necessary to create the build directory within the local clone of the `PSU-CIDD-Malaria-Simulation` repository:

 ```bash
 mkdir build